Battle of Rhode Island: American forces

 American and British forces had been in a standoff on Rhode Island since the British occupation began in late 1776.
 Major General Joseph Spencer of the Rhode Island defenses had been ordered by Major General George Washington to launch an assault on Newport in 1777, but he had not done so and was removed from command.
 In March 1778, Congress approved the appointment of Major General John Sullivan to Rhode Island.
 By early May, Sullivan had arrived in the state and produced a detailed report on the situation.
 He began logistical preparations for an attack on Newport, caching equipment and supplies on the eastern shore of Narragansett Bay and the Taunton River.
-British General Pigot was aware of Sullivan's preparations and launched an expedition on May 25 that raided Bristol and Warren.
+Pigot was aware of Sullivan's preparations and launched an expedition on May 25 that raided Bristol and Warren.
 This destroyed military supplies and plundered the towns.
 Sullivan's response was to make renewed appeals for assistance, which were reinforced by a Congressional declaration after a second raid on Freetown on May 31.

 General Washington wrote to Sullivan on July 17 ordering him to raise 5,000 troops for possible operations against Newport.
 Sullivan did not receive this letter until July 23, and it was followed the next day by the arrival of Colonel John Laurens with word that Newport had been chosen as the allied target on the 22nd Regiment, and that he should raise as large a force as possible.
 Sullivan's force at that time amounted to 1,600 troops.
 Laurens had left Washington's camp on the 22nd, riding ahead of a column of Continental troops (the brigades of John Glover and James Mitchell Varnum) led by the Marquis de Lafayette.

 News of the French involvement rallied support for the cause, and militia began streaming to Rhode Island from neighboring states.
 Half the Rhode Island militia was called up and led by William West, and large numbers of militia from Massachusetts and New Hampshire along with the Continental Artillery came to Rhode Island to join the effort.
 However, these forces took some time to muster, and the majority of them did not arrive until the first week of August.
 Washington sent Major General Nathanael Greene, a Rhode Island native and reliable officer, to further bolster Sullivan's leadership corps on July 27.
 Sullivan had been regularly criticized in Congress for his performance in earlier battles, and Washington urged him to take counsel from Greene and Lafayette.
 Greene wrote to Sullivan on the matter and reinforced the need for a successful operation.